PhotonicsTUL/PLaSK/doc/xpl/geometry/copies.rst

    :attr name: Object name for further reference.
 In the :xml:tag:`script` section, the object is available by ``GEO`` table, which is indexed by names of geometry objects.
    :attr role: Object role.
 Important for some solvers.
    :attr required from: Name of the source two or three dimensional object to make modified copy of.
 Usually it is some container that has some other named its items or sub-items.
+   :attr steps-num: Maximum number of the mesh steps in each direction the object is divided into if it is non-uniform.
+Allowed only if ``from`` points to physical object.
+   :attr steps-dist: Minimum step size if the object is non-uniform.
+Allowed only if ``from`` points to physical object.

    .. xml:contents::